 Chochmas Adam (klal 36, 1), Aruch Hashulchan (Y”D 80, end 10).

-Chazon Ish (Y”D 11, 4 & 5), Kovetz Igros (vol. 1, 99), Kovetz Igros (vol. 2, 83).
-These writings of the Chazon Ish were actually a correspondence between himself and the Chief Rabbi of Israel, Rav Yitzchak Isaac HaLevi Herzog.
-Rav Herzog wrote a Kuntress on the topic, Kuntress Pnei Shor (printed in his responsae as Shu”t Heichal Yitzchak Y”D vol. 1, 20) concluding that the Zebu is permitted to be eaten.
+Chazon Ish (Y”D 11, 4 & 5), Kovetz Igros HaChazon Ish (vol. 1, 99; vol. 2, 83; and vol. 3, 113).
+These writings of the Chazon Ish were actually a series of correspondence between himself and the Chief Rabbi of Israel, Rav Yitzchak Isaac HaLevi Herzog.
+Rav Herzog wrote a Kuntress on the topic, Kuntress Pnei Shor (printed in his responsa as Shu”t Heichal Yitzchak Y”D vol. 1, 20) concluding that the Zebu is permitted to be eaten.
 He also maintained that there was a mesorah in India and other countries going back centuries that the Zebu was considered a kosher cow.
 He suggests that anyone who argues that a mesorah is required is possibly violating the Biblical commandment of ba’al toseif.
-See also Paer HaDor (of the Chazon Ish) vol. 4, ppg.
+See also Pa’er HaDor (of the Chazon Ish; vol. 4, ppg.
 226 - 230), and Orchos Rabbeinu (new edition - 5775; vol. 4, ppg.
 9 - 16), which cite and summarize the correspondence.
 The Beis HaLevi is quoted as being of the same opinion as the Chazon Ish - see Contemporary Halakhic Problems (vol. 5, pg.
 255, footnote 15).

 Shu”t Shulchan HaLevi (ibid., pg.
 282, s.v. v’yoser).

 It is worthwhile to note that another of the issues the Chazon Ish prohibits for the same reason is slaughtering meat in another country and importing it to Eretz Yisrael.
-This author is not entirely sure why that proviso is widely ignored (as even the most Mehudar B’datzim do shchita in foreign countries), but the Zebu issue erupted in renewed controversy, even as both are part and parcel of the same letter the great Chazon Ish wrote!
+This author is not entirely sure why that proviso is widely ignored (as even the most Mehudar Badatzim do shechita in foreign countries), but the Zebu issue erupted in renewed controversy, even as both are part and parcel of the same letter the great Chazon Ish wrote!